codiscovery/realtime_google_docs/README.md

 ## Semaine 6

-- [ ] Record "One thing I've learned today"
-- [ ] Create README image
+- [x] Create README image
 - [x] Fix selection with multiple children
   - [CANCELED] Create a function that defines baseNode which will be relative of the selected node (i.e: div2 inside div1, div1 inside contentRef, then baseNode will be div1)
   - [x] Use the relative parent of the selection
 - [x] When clicking on bold, it should be sent to the server and shared across all users
-- [ ] Toggle styles for bold, italic, underline (can be removed after being added)
+- [x] Toggle styles for bold, italic, underline (can be removed after being added)
-- [ ] Split textStyle reducer to
+- [x] Split textStyle reducer to
   - 1. textStyle
   - 3. textAlign